Article last Updated on

-This article looks at how fibonacci extensions are calculated and how they can be used by forex traders.
+This article explains how to calculate Fibonacci extensions in Excel and how forex traders use them.
 This is a follow up to How to Calculate and use Fibonacci Retracements in Forex Trading.

 The first section looks at the Fibonacci sequence and how the extension levels are calculated.
 The second section provides examples of how extension levels can be applied to a chart and used to improve our trading.
 The third section is a video showing how fibonacci extensions levels are put on the chart and how they could have been used to make trading decisions.

 Fibonacci numbers follow the sequence 1,1,2,3,5,8,13,21,34,55,89,144,233..
 Where each number is the sum of the two preceding numbers.

 The ratios that we use for fibonacci extensions are based on this number sequence.
 The most important ratios are:

 233/89 = 261.8%

 233/55 = 423.6%

 Many traders include 127.2% (square root of 161.8%) as a fibonacci extension level.
 I also like to look at the round numbers 200%, 300% and 400%.

 What are Fibonacci Extensions and why do Traders Use Them?